discordjs/guide/guide/creating-your-bot/creating-commands.md

 npm install @discordjs/builders @discordjs/rest discord-api-types
 ```

 Below is a deployment script you can use.
-Don't worry too much about the implementation; focus more on these variables:
+Focus on these variables:

 - `clientId`: Your client's id
 - `guildId`: Your development server's id